lgblgblgb/reCPM/README.md

 single directory.
 Though the planned CCP will provide some commands to change the current directory etc for more comfortable use.

-XCPM currently assumes little endian host CPU byte order, that is x86 for example.
+reCPM currently assumes little endian host CPU byte order, that is x86 for example.
 It won't work in this form on a CPU with other byte order (you should define Z80EX_WORDS_BIG_ENDIAN before including z80ex in that case).

-# Build instructions for XCPM
+# Build instructions for reCPM

 Just say 'make'.
 Note, you need to have gcc and libc development libraries installed _ALSO_ with Win32 and Win64 cross compilers on Linux/UNIX.
 You also